graciellehigino/the-return-of-the-fleas/manuscript.md

 ## Conclusion

-The conspicuous association - both numerical and geographical - between the evolutive history of species and networks' beta-diversity properties clarifies important aspects of the biogeography of hosts and parasites communities in Eurasia.
+The conspicuous association - both numerical and geographical - between the evolutionary history of species and networks' beta-diversity properties clarifies key aspects of the biogeography of hosts and parasites communities in Eurasia.
 For example, the longitudinal PCDc clusters separation roughly coincide with the presence of the Ural Mountains.
 From this point of view, considering the longitudinal spread of PCDp, the history of both hosts and parasites seems to have a clear path of migration and diversification from south-central Eurasia towards the north.
 This history is also sustained by the metaweb beta-diversity
-metrics: with a distinguished *$\beta$s* group at the south of the Ural Mountains suggesting higher species richness and common origin, followed towards north by gradual changes in interactions and composition, they sum up to the information unveiled by PCDp to describe a very likely biogeographic history.

-By describing how the phylogenetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntRet].
+metrics: with a distinctive *$\beta$s* group at the south of the Ural Mountains suggesting higher species richness and common origin, followed towards north by gradual changes in interactions and composition, they sum up to the information unveiled by PCDp to describe a very likely biogeographic history.
+By describing how the phylogeetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntRet].
 If networks co-varied in continental scale in the same way they co-vary in local scale, our analyses would not detect the groups illustrated in [@fig:threeB].

 Finally, this paper highlights how beta-diversity and phylogenetic dissimilarity are related to each other, and sheds light on the possibility that they interact with the environment in different ways.
 While *$\beta$s* seems to be connected to environmental uniqueness and geographical barriers, *$\beta$os* and *$\beta$wn* better reflect migration processes and evolutive trajectories.
 As stated at the beginning of this text, ecological networks are valuable, multidimensional lenses through which we can investigate biodiversity and its history.
 Although we did not account for properties such as phenology and natural history aspects of species, we did find that small scale processes such as species interactions can be integrated in large scale investigations and can have a stamp in macroecological processes.

+Interaction networks between parasites and hosts have great potential to be used as study systems in the geographic variation of interactions (**Proulx 2005 Trends Ecol Evol** and **Poulin 2010 Trends in something**).
+Because of the particular type of association between parasites and hosts, the dissimilarity of these interactions networks reflect not only the environmental differences, but also the replacement of the host species [@Eriksson2019HosEnv;
+@Krasnov2005SpaVar; @Poulin2010SimVar].
+Nevertheless, the association between
+parasites and hosts is often the result of the evolutionary history of the groups, and this history can result in a non-neutral contribution of these species to the beta diversity of these communities [@Poisot2012DisSpe].
+The underlying logic of our approach pertains to a wide diversity of systems; not only do rodents act as reservoirs for zoonotic diseases, **GF Albery, EA Eskew, N Ross, KJ Olival.
+(2020) Nature Communications 11: 2260.** show that understanding the global-scale structure of host-virus interactions *requires* a joint understanding of the geographical and evolutionary mechanisms involved in shaping them.
+We argue that when the data are available, there is even more information to be gained by looking at the way interactions vary.

 ## References